European and Global Geopark

 As well as being an AONB, the North Pennines is also a European and Global Geopark.

-In 2003 the North Pennines AONB became the first area in Britain to be awarded the UNESCO-endorsed status of European Geopark.
+Back in 2003 the North Pennines AONB was the first area in Britain to be awarded the UNESCO-endorsed status of European Geopark.
 Geoparks are places with outstanding geology where special effort is made to make the most of Earth heritage through interpretation, education, conservation and nature-based tourism.
-There are several other Geoparks in the UK and a growing number around Europe and the rest of the world.
+There are now seven other Geoparks in the UK and a growing number around Europe and the rest of the world.
 In Europe the North Pennines is part of a family of special places, from Ireland to Romania and from Finland to Italy.

 Founding member of the Global Network

-In 2004 the North Pennines AONB became a founding member of the Global Geoparks Network.
-There are currently nearly 80 members of the Global Geoparks Network, including all the European Geoparks and Geoparks in China, Malaysia, Brazil, Iran, Korea, Japan, Vietnam, Canada and Australia.
+Then in 2004 the North Pennines AONB became a founding member of the Global Geoparks Network.
+There are currently more than 100 members of the Global Geoparks Network, including all the European Geoparks and Geoparks in China, Malaysia, Brazil, Iran, Korea, Japan, Vietnam, Canada and Australia.
 Many other areas around the world are working towards Geopark status.

-Find out more about the European and Global Geopark status for the North Pennines by contacting Chris Woodley-Stewart (Director, AONB Partnership) or Dr Elizabeth Pickett (Geodiversity Officer) at the AONB Partnership Staff Unit on 01388 528801 (email@example.com or firstname.lastname@example.org).
+Find out more about the UNESCO Global Geopark status for the North Pennines by contacting Chris Woodley-Stewart (Director, AONB Partnership) on 01388 528801 (email@example.com).